yasaswi-tarigoppula/Docker/README.md

  docker build --no-cache -t vinodhbasavani/nginx:1.0 .
  ```

+  ***Writing the Dockerfiles***

+  Dockerfile are nothing but a set of Instructions.
+The instructions are written in UPPER CASE format.

+  Examples of Instructions are

+  FROM, MAINTAINER, RUN, ADD, COPY, CMD, ENTRYPOINT, VOLUME, ENV, ARG, LABEL, EXPOSE, USER, WORKDIR .

+  **FROM**
   We will use CMD instruction in the Dockerfile to specify which command should run when container is created using that image.

 CMD ["/usr/sbin/nginx","-g","daemon off;"]